 Each brain sees itself as the center of the world, and sees today as the pivot point in human history.
 Things have been "going to hell in a handbasket" for millennia because thinking of the future bring awareness of one’s mortality.
 The thought of your own demise triggers anxious feelings that your brain rationalizes by projecting them onto the state of the world.
 Connecting with grandchildren relieved this existential angst in the past.
 By age forty, people had grandchildren and lived near them.
 Today, this way of feeling good about the future is rare.
 Your genes may be annihilated in the future, and the thought is so painful that your brain equates it with the annihilation of the world.

-I came out to my new husband eventually.
+Eventually I came out to my new husband.
 Parenthood was once again the motivator.
 We had three children between us, and our different outlooks led to serious parenting differences.
-The expression “shirt sleeves to shirt sleeves in three generations” seemed to be playing out under my roof.
+When our children learned to blame their problems on "the system," I felt like I was watching a train wreck in slow motion.
+The expression “shirt sleeves to shirt sleeves in three generations” rang in my ears.
 (It refers to a poor person who rises through hard work, only to have their descendants lose it all because they never learn to be responsible.)
-It felt like I was watching a train wreck in slow motion, so I had to say something.
-I said that children must be accountable for their actions at home or they will run into trouble outside.
-The trouble can be blamed on society, but they will suffer anyway.
-Do you want your kid to suffer just so you can feel good about being “non-judgmental”?
+It's easy to blame your kids' problems on "our society," but you still have to watch them suffer.
+Do we want our kids to suffer just so we can feel good about being “non-judgmental”?